-The activities of the Indianapolis Rotary Foundation are directed primarily to "Service Above Self" in the Indianapolis and Central Indiana area.
+The activities of the Indianapolis Rotary

+Foundation are directed primarily to

+"Service Above Self" in the Indianapolis and

+Central Indiana area.

-In contrast, The Rotary International Foundation, also supported by Indianapolis Rotarians, supports internationally oriented projects, such as scholarship programs, vocational service programs, health-hungerhumanity grant related projects such as "Polio Plus" to eradicate the threat of polio around the Earth, global literacy projects, etc. The Paul Harris Fellow program is an important element of the fund-raising program of the Rotary International Foundation.
+In contrast, The Rotary International Foundation, also supported by Indianapolis Rotarians, supports internationally oriented projects, such as scholarship programs, vocational service programs, health-hunger humanity grant related projects such as "Polio Plus" to eradicate the threat of polio around the Earth, global literacy projects,

-The two foundations, The Rotary International Foundation and the Indianapolis Rotary Foundation, are complementary, one to the other, and both are worthy of support by all Indianapolis Rotarians.
+The two foundations, The Rotary

+International Foundation and the

+Indianapolis Rotary Foundation, are

+complementary, one to the other, and both

+are worthy of support by all Indianapolis

+Rotarians.